KaveriBridge/science/10th/carbon-and-its-compounds/notes.md

 #### Why do covalent compounds have low melting and boiling points?
 * They have strong bonds within the molecule, but inter-molecular (between two molecules) forces are weak.
-* Therefore, they have low melting and boiling points of these compounds.
+* Therefore, they have low melting and boiling points.

 #### Why are covalent compounds poor conductors of electricity?
 * In covalent bonds, the electrons are shared between atoms and no charged particles are formed